seanloveall/ai-project/README.txt

 The program was written in python, and converted to an executable so no additional libraries will need to be installed.
-The executable will need to be run on command line as there is no GUI provided.
+The executable can only run properly using command prompt as there is no GUI provided.
 The program was developed using Python 2.7 on Windows 10.

 In order to run the executable please use the following format:

 Main.exe [file-path] [file-path] [file-path] #